okx/okexchain-docs/docs/index.rst

 so that we can co-construct the ecosystem and the value-added system.

 .. figure:: ./img/multi-chain.jpg
-   :alt: okexchain multi-chain
+   :alt: oec multi-chain

-   okexchain multi-chain
+   oec multi-chain

 The OKT
 -------

 Do you have OKT tokens?
-With OKT, you have the unique ability to contribute to the security and governance of the OKExChain.
-Delegate your OKT to one or more of the 100 validators on the OKExChain blockchain to earn more OKT through Proof-of-Stake.
-You can also vote with your OKT to influence the future of the OKExChain through on-chain governance proposals.
+With OKT, you have the unique ability to contribute to the security and governance of the OEC.
+Delegate your OKT to one or more of the 100 validators on the OEC blockchain to earn more OKT through Proof-of-Stake.
+You can also vote with your OKT to influence the future of the OEC through on-chain governance proposals.

 Learn more about `being a
 delegator <./delegators/delegators-faq.html>`__.

-OKExChain Explorer
+OEC Explorer
 ------------------

-The OKExChain block explorer allows you to search, view and analyze OKExChain data—like blocks, transactions, validators as well as other key information
+The OEC block explorer allows you to search, view and analyze OEC data—like blocks, transactions, validators as well as other key information

 -  `OKlink <https://www.oklink.com>`__

-OKExChain CLI
+OEC CLI
 -------------

-``exchaincli`` is a command-line interface that lets you interact with the OKExChain. ``exchaincli`` is the only tool that supports 100% of the OKExChain features, including accounts, transfers, delegation, and governance.
+``exchaincli`` is a command-line interface that lets you interact with the OEC. ``exchaincli`` is the only tool that supports 100% of the OEC features, including accounts, transfers, delegation, and governance.
 Learn more about ``exchaincli`` with the delegator’s CLI `guide <./delegators/delegators-guide-cli.html>`__.

-Running a full-node on the OKExChain Testnet
+Running a full-node on the OEC Testnet
 --------------------------------------------

-In order to run a full-node on the OKExChain testnet, you must first `install exchaind <./getting-start/install-okexchain.html>`__.
-Then, follow `the guide <./getting-start/install-okexchain.html>`__.
+In order to run a full-node on the OEC testnet, you must first `install exchaind <./getting-start/install-oec.html>`__.
+Then, follow `the guide <./getting-start/install-oec.html>`__.

 If you would like to run a validator node, follow the validator setup `guide <./validators/validators-guide-cli.html>`__.